Table of Contents

 and if the build is run with parallel jobs, the package may have some

-undeclared dependencies between the .c
+undeclared dependencies between the .c and the

-files, and a C file is compiled before its
+.h files, and a C file is compiled before its

 required header is generated.